PacMat99/mtb_suspension_analyzer/README.md

-# mtb_suspension_analyzer
+# MSA - MTB Suspension Analyzer

 ## Description

-This is a prototype of a suspension analyzer system.
+This is a prototype of a suspension analyzing system.

 The project will be initially developed for a hardtail mtb.
-A prototype for full suspended mtb will probably be developed in the future with the help of some friends who own a full suspended mtb.
+A prototype for full suspended mtb will probably be developed in the future with the help of some friends who own a full.

 The code is mainly written in C.